varuhn36/varuhn36/README.md

 I'm super eager to join innovative teams, dive into real-world scenarios, and let my skills shine.
 Let's connect and create some tech wonders together! 🚀✨

+Here's a list of the relevant courses I am currently taken or have already taken in my acadmeic journey at Waterloo:

+Currently taking:
+ECE 250 - Data Structures and Algorithms
+ECE 222 - Digital Computers
+ECE 204 - Numerical Methods

+Courses Already Taken:

+ECE 150 - Fundamentals of Programming
+ECE 124 - Digital Circuits and Systems
+ECE 108 - Discrete Mathematics and Logic
+MATH 119 - Calculus 2 for Engineering
+MATH 117 - Calculus 1 for Engineering
+MATH 115 - Linear Algebra for Engineering

 <!--